BootBlock/PoSh-Backup/README.md

         *   By default, this is empty (`""`), and the script tries to auto-detect `7z.exe`.
         *   If auto-detection fails, or you have multiple 7-Zip versions and want to specify one, set the full path here.
 Example: `'C:\Program Files\7-Zip\7z.exe'`.
     *   **`DefaultDestinationDir`**:
-        *   This now serves as the default **local staging directory** where archives are first created before any potential remote transfer.
-Example: `'D:\Backup_StagingArea'`.
+        *   This serves as the default directory where backup archives are created.
+        *   If remote targets (see `BackupTargets` and `TargetNames`) are specified for a job, this directory acts as a **local staging area** before transfer.
+        *   If no remote targets are used for a job, this acts as the **final backup destination**.
+        *   Example: `'D:\Backups\PrimaryArchiveLocation'`.
         *   Ensure this directory exists, or the script has permissions to create it.
     *   **`DeleteLocalArchiveAfterSuccessfulTransfer` (Global Setting):**
         *   Defaults to `$true`.
-If true, the locally staged archive will be deleted after it has been successfully transferred to ALL specified remote targets for a job.
+If true, the archive in `DefaultDestinationDir` (or job-specific `DestinationDir`) will be deleted after it has been successfully transferred to ALL specified remote targets for that job.
+Has no effect if no remote targets are configured for the job.
 Can be overridden per job.
     *   **`TreatSevenZipWarningsAsSuccess`**: (Global Setting)
         *   Defaults to `$false`.
 If set to `$true`, 7-Zip warnings (like skipped files) will still result in a "SUCCESS" job status.
     *   **NEW: Checksum Settings (Global Defaults):**